 \subsection{Fields of Application}

 In our research, we find that image-based tasks are the most common.
 Thus, attacks and defenses are primarily developed in this field.
 However, FL architectures, such as HFL, are well suited for many low-power devices, such as IoT~\cite{savazzi2020federated}.
 FL lacks benchmark testing in this real-world case scenario.
-Therefore, extending the application field of attacks and defenses to a broader range, specifically IoT environments, is relevant.
+Therefore, extending the application field of attacks and defenses to a broader range, specifically IoT environments, is a natural extension.